MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/regex-error-class.md

 ### <a name="parameters"></a>Parametreler

-`error` Hata kodu.
+*hata* hata kodu.

 ### <a name="remarks"></a>Açıklamalar

-Oluşturucusu değeri tutan bir nesne oluşturur `error`.
+Oluşturucu değeri tutan bir nesne oluşturur *hata*.

 ### <a name="example"></a>Örnek